 - Upstate NY – Guide to hiking Watkins Glen gorge trail

 - Zion – 20 best hikes in Zion National Park

 Want more hiking content?
 Head to our Hiking Guides for more tips and explore the world’s best hikes.

 We hope this day hike packing guide helps with planning your next outdoor adventure!

 Please let us know if you have any questions about what to bring on a hike or day hike essentials in the comments below.

 Mark and Kristen

 Enjoy This Day Hiking List?
-Pin It For Your Visit!
+Pin It For Your Hike!